wazuh/wazuh-documentation/source/learning-wazuh/cloudtrail.rst

 5. Take time to explore the variety of other kinds of CloudTrail events already collected by Wazuh.
 Also, explore the Wazuh rules relevant to CloudTrail at ``/var/ossec/ruleset/rules/0350-amazon_rules.xml`` on wazuh-server.

-Custom alert on off-hours logins to AWS Management console
+Custom alert on off-hours logins to AWS Management Console
 ----------------------------------------------------------

 1. In ``/var/ossec/etc/rules/local_rules.xml``, add a new child rule to 80253 (Amazon: signin.amazonaws.com - ConsoleLogin - User Login Success).
 Set the ``<time>`` value to a time window that includes the current time reported on wazuh-server.
+For the purposes of this lab we are pretending that right now is "off-hours."

     .. code-block:: xml